GUIDELINES for WEDDINGS at ST. MARK’S CHURCH

 If any of these special circumstances exist, it does not mean you cannot be married in the Episcopal Church.
 It does mean that an honest discussion of these circumstances is called for, in order to decide what steps need to taken for you to marry in the Church.

 You will need to schedule a rehearsal date and time.
 The rehearsal is traditionally scheduled on the day before your wedding.
-However, rehearsals can be scheduled at any date or time that is mutually convenient for you, the wedding party, and the parish minister that will be officiating at your wedding.
+However, rehearsals can be scheduled at any date or time that is mutually convenient for you, the wedding party, and the priest who will be officiating at your wedding.